triton-inference-server/server/docs/rate_limiter.md

 allocated to the model instance only to be released when the execution is over.
-The available number of resource copies are, by default, the max across all model instances that list that resource (and so must be adjusted each time a model instance is added/removed).
+The available number of resource copies are, by default, the max across all model instances that list that resource.
 For example, assume three loaded model instances A, B and C each specifying the following resource requirements for a single device:

 ```